 Each doll had a bag of warm fuzzies.

-Whenever one of the dolls would meet another doll, she would give then a warm fuzzy from their bag.
+Whenever one of the dolls would meet another doll, they would give them a warm fuzzy from their bag.

-The warm fuzzy made that doll feel happy and content.
+The warm fuzzy made the other doll feel happy and content.

 Whenever one of the dolls would see another doll do something difficult, they would give that doll a warm fuzzy from their bag.